CabezasGonzalezJavier/HelloRxJavaRetrolambda/README.md

   Basic
 ---------
   This method creates an Observable such that when an Observer subscribes, the onNext() of the Observer is immediately called with the argument provided to Observable.just().
-The onCompleted() will then be called since the Observable has no other values to emit.
+The onCompleted() will then be called since the Observable has no other values to emit:

 ```java
 Observable<List<String>> listObservable = Observable.just(getColorList());